txquang2202/flutter_todo_app/README.md

 6. Mark a TODO as completed and remove it from the TODO list.

 ## Notice
-If you connecting with a phone, you have to open app setting and turn on notifition manually!!!
+If you connecting with a phone, you have to open app setting and turn on notification manually!!!

 ## Contributors
 - Tran Xuan Quang - 20127608